annotation/text-fabric/docs/Use.md

 ??? hint "Fetching corpora"
     The Text-Fabric browser fetches the corpora it needs from GitHub automatically.
-    The TF data is fairly compact (25 MB for the Hebrew Bible, 1.6 MB for the Cunei corpus).
+    The TF data is fairly compact
+    (25 MB for the Hebrew Bible, 2,1 MB for the Peshitta, 1.6 MB for the Cunei corpus).

     ??? caution "Size of data"
         There might be sizable additional data (550 MB images for the Cunei corpus).